thomasgolian/thomasgolian/README.md

 Documenting configurations, failover testing, and verification

-Learning the fundamentals of System & Network Monitoring and NetFlow concepts & tools
+Learning the fundamentals of system & network monitoring and NetFlow concepts / tools

 <br>